yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 ### How Chatting Works

 Much like how human chat with each other, the sentences from chatbots are formed word by word.
-But since LLM can't really think on its own (yet), it's essentially "predicting" the next word based on probabilities.
+But since a LLM can't really think on its own (yet), it's essentially "predicting" the next word based on probabilities.
 In this example,

 ![nn-word-prediction](../assets/images/20240303/nn_word_prediction.png)